MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 > - **Optimize environment costs.**  Consider Basic or Free tier for running preproduction environments.
 These are low performance tiers that are less expensive.
 If these tiers are suitable, use governance to enforce those tiers, constrain the number of instances and CPUs, restrict scaling, and limit log retention, other possible configurations.
 >
-> - **Implement design patterns** to reduce the volume of requests your workload generates.
+> - **Implement design patterns.** This strategy reduces the volume of requests your workload generates.
 Consider using patterns like [Backend for Frontends](/azure/architecture/patterns/backends-for-frontends) and [Gateway Aggregation](/azure/architecture/patterns/gateway-aggregation), which can reduce costs by minimizing the number of requests.
 >
 > - **Regularly check costs related to data**.
 Extending data retention periods or opting for more expensive storage tiers may lead to higher storage costs.
 Additionally, expenses can accumulate due to both bandwidth usage and prolonged retention of logging data.
 >